What Else Science Requires of Time

 Similar hypothetical clocks could be located everywhere in the universe, in each case in a reference frame where the cosmic background heat radiation looks uniform.
 Notice I say “hypothetical”; we can imagine the clocks out there, and legions of sentient beings dutifully inspecting them.
 This set of imaginary observers will agree on a common time scale and a common set of dates for major events in the universe, even though they are moving relative to each other as a result of the general expansion of the universe….
 So, cosmic time as measured by this special set of observers constitutes a type of universal time… (Davies 1995, pp. 128-9).

 It is a convention that cosmologists agree to use the cosmic time of this special reference frame, but it is an interesting fact and not a convention that our universe is so organized that there is such a useful cosmic time available to be adopted by the cosmologists.
-Not all physically possible spacetimes obeying the laws of general relativity can have such a cosmic time.
+Not all physically possible spacetimes obeying the laws of general relativity can have this sort of cosmic time.

 a.
 Cosmic Inflation

-According to one somewhat popular revision of the classical big bang theory, the cosmic inflation theory, the universe was created from quantum fluctuations of an inflaton field.
-The universe underwent a cosmological phase transition of the field for some unknown reason, and, again for some unknown reason, it stopped inflating very soon after it began, although it did not stop everywhere at the same time.
-Afterwards, the universe continued expanding at a more or less constant rate.
+According to one somewhat popular revision of the classical Big Bang Theory, the cosmic inflation theory, the universe was created from quantum fluctuations in an inflaton field, then the field underwent a cosmological phase transition for some unknown reason causing an exponentially accelerating expansion of space, and, then for some unknown reason it stopped inflating very soon after it began.
+At that time, the universe continued expanding at a more or less constant rate for billions of years.

 By the time that inflation was over, every particle was left in isolation, surrounded by a vast expanse of empty space extending in every direction.
 And then—only a fraction of a fraction of an instant later—space was once again filled with matter and energy.
 Our universe got a new start and a second beginning.
 After a trillionth of a second, all four of the known forces were in place, and behaving much as they do in our world today.
 And although the temperature and density of our universe were both dropping rapidly during this era, they remained mind-boggingly high—all of space was at a temperature of 1015 degrees.
 Exotic particles like Higgs bosons and top quarks were as common as electrons and photons.
 Every last corner of space teemed with a dense plasma of quarks and gluons, alongside many other forms of matter and energy.
 After expanding for another millionth of a second, our universe had cooled down enough to enable quarks and gluons to bind together forming the first protons and neutrons (Dan Hooper, At the Edge of Time, p.
 2).

 About half the cosmologists do not believe in cosmic inflation.
 They hope there is another explanation of the phenomena that inflation theory explains.
-The theory provides an explanation for why there are not point-like magnetic monopoles most everywhere (called the monopole problem), why the microwave radiation that arrives on Earth from all directions is so uniform (the cosmic horizon problem), why we have been unable to detect proton decay (the proton decay problem), and why there is currently so little curvature of space (the flatness problem).
+The theory provides an explanation for (i) why there is currently so little curvature of space on large scales (the flatness problem), (ii) why the microwave radiation that arrives on Earth from all directions is so uniform (the cosmic horizon problem), (iii) why there are not point-like magnetic monopoles most everywhere (called the monopole problem), and (iv) why we have been unable to detect proton decay that has been predicted (the proton decay problem).
 It is difficult to solve these problems in some other way than by assuming inflation.

-According to the theory of inflation, assuming the big bang began at time t = 0, then the epoch of inflation (the epoch of radically repulsive gravity) began at about t = 10−36 seconds and lasted until about t = 10−33 seconds, during which time the volume of space increased by a factor of 1026, and any initial unevenness in the distribution of energy was almost all smoothed out, that is, smoothed out from the large-scale perspective, in analogy to how blowing up a balloon removes its initial folds and creases.
+According to the theory of inflation, assuming the Big Bang began at time t = 0, then the epoch of inflation (the epoch of radically repulsive gravity) began at about t = 10−36 seconds and lasted until about t = 10−33 seconds, during which time the volume of space increased by a factor of 1026, and any initial unevenness in the distribution of energy was almost all smoothed out, that is, smoothed out from the large-scale perspective, somewhat in analogy to how blowing up a balloon removes its initial folds and creases and looks flat when a small section of it is viewed close up.

-To appreciate just how fast the initial inflation was, consider this analogy.
-Although the universe at the beginning of inflation was actually much smaller than the size of a proton, think of it instead as being the size of a marble.
-If so, then during the inflation period the marble expanded to a gigantic sphere whose radius was the distance that now would reach from Earth to the nearest supercluster of galaxies.
+Although the universe at the beginning of inflation was actually much smaller than the size of a proton, think of it instead as having been the size of a marble.
+Then during the inflation period this marble-sized object expands abruptly to a gigantic sphere whose radius is the distance that now would reach from Earth to the nearest supercluster of galaxies.
+This would be a spectacular change in something marble-sized.

 The speed of this inflationary expansion was much faster than light speed.
-That speed does not violate Einstein’s general theory of relativity because his theory is a local theory that places no limits on the speed of expansion of space itself.
+However, this fast expansion speed does not violate Einstein’s general theory of relativity because this theory places no limits on the speed of expansion of space itself.

-At the end of that inflationary epoch at, say, t = 10−33 seconds or so, the explosive material decayed for some unknown reason and left only normal matter with attractive gravity.
-At this time, our universe continued to expand, although now at a slow, nearly constant, rate.
+At the end of that inflationary epoch at about t = 10−33 seconds or so, the inflation stopped.
+In more detail, what this means is that the explosive material decayed for some unknown reason and left only normal matter with attractive gravity.
+Meanwhile, our universe continued to expand, although now at a slow, nearly constant, rate.
 It went into its “coasting” phase.
-Regardless of any previous curvature in our universe, by the time the inflationary period ended, the overall structure of space had very little spatial curvature, and its space was extremely homogeneous.
-Today, we see that the universe is homogeneous on its largest scale.
+Regardless of any previous curvature in our universe, by the time the inflationary period ended, the overall structure of space on the largest scales had very little spatial curvature, and its space was extremely homogeneous.
+Today, we see evidence that the universe is homogeneous on its largest scale.

-But at the very beginning of the inflationary period, there surely were some very tiny imperfections due to quantum fluctuations.
-The densest regions attracted more material than the less dense regions, and these dense regions turned into what would eventually become galaxies.
-Those quantum fluctuations have left their traces in the very slight hundred-thousandth of a degree differences in the temperature of the cosmic microwave background radiation at different angles as one looks out into space from Earth.
+But at the very beginning of the inflationary period, there surely were some very tiny imperfections due to the earliest quantum fluctuations in the inflaton field.
+These quantum imperfections inflated into small perturbations or slightly bumpy regions at the end of the inflationary period.
+The densest regions attracted more material than the less dense regions, and these dense regions would eventually turn into future galaxies.
+The less dense regions would eventually evolve into the voids between the galaxies.
+Those early quantum fluctuations have now left their traces in the very slight hundred-thousandth of a degree differences in the temperature of the cosmic microwave background radiation at different angles as one now looks out into space from Earth with microwave telescopes.

 Alan Guth described the inflationary period this way: